paleopresto/paleorec/docs/source/train.rst

 We have modeled our use case as follows:

-   Given an comma-separated input sequence, give next word for the fieldtype.
+   Given a comma-separated input sequence, give next word for the fieldtype.
    The two sequences we are currently using are:

    archiveType -> proxyObservationType -> proxyObservationTypeUnits